niklasnordlund/hotdog-or-not/README.md

+## 🌭🌭🌭🌭🌭

-Playing around with Transformer.js with this silly implementation of Hot dog or Not from Silicon Valley.
+I was playing around with Transformer.js and made a browser version of the [Hot dog or Not app from Silicon Valley series](https://www.youtube.com/watch?v=ACmydtFDTGs).

-[Youtube link]
+Demo